 Day 11 BahÍa Gardner/Punta SuÁrez (1B, 1L, 1D)

 Sail in to Gardner Bay, an excellent swimming and snorkelling site.
 Head to Punta Suarez on EspaÑola Island.
-The southernmost island in the GalÁpagos archipelago is home to several wildlife species, including masked and blue-footed boobies.
+The southernmost island in the GalÁpagos archipelago is home to several wildlife species, including nazca and blue-footed boobies.
 A hike to the top of the cliff makes for spectacular photo opportunities.

 Day 12 Santa FÉ Island/South Plaza (1B, 1L, 1D)

 Visit Santa Fe island for a chance to mingle with the iguanas.
 Continue to South Plaza for some great bird watching opportunities.

 Day 13 Santa Cruz Island (1B, 1L, 1D)

 Visit the Charles Darwin Research Station to see the giant GalÁpagos tortoises and go on an excursion to the Santa Cruz Highlands.
 Free time for shopping or exploration of Puerto Ayora.